-- Car line is a cell phone free zone. - 2.
-Reduce your car speed to five miles per hour while in the car circle.

-- 3. Remind your child to pay attention for their car and listen for their name. - 4.
-Use your dashboard/student identification card.
-If you need one, please come by the office. - 5.
-Move all cars forward. - 6.
-Follow staff directions. - 7.
-Car radios should not be audible outside the vehicle so as not to interfere with student's ability to hear their names announced in carline.
+- 1. Carline is a cell phone-free zone. - 2.
+Reduce your car speed to five miles per hour while in the car circle. - 3.
+Remind your child to pay attention for their car and listen for their name. - 4.
+Use your dashboard/student identification car tag.
+If you need one, please come by the office.
+Please keep the car tag visible until your student is in your vehicle.
+This speeds up the dismissal process and helps staff on duty to get your child to your vehicle. - Follow staff directions. - 6.
+Car radios should not be audible outside the vehicle so as not to interfere with students' ability to hear their names announced in the carline. - 7.
+Students may only enter cars on the passenger side.
+Adults must stay in their car during dismissal.

-Students remaining at the car line 30 minutes after the end of the school day will be escorted to the front office.
-Students who are not picked up within 30 minutes of the school day ending or immediately at the end of a scheduled after-school activity will be considered tardy.
+Students who are not picked up by 2:50pm or immediately at the end of a scheduled after-school activity will be considered tardy.
+After 2:50pm, parents must sign student(s) out in the front office.
 Six tardies will result in a referral to IAC.
 Repeat offenders will be referred to the Intervention and Appeal Committee for possible removal from the school.
-(A Tardy Notification Letter is sent to families after 4 tardies in a grading period).
+As a courtesy, a Tardy Notification Letter is sent to families after 4 tardies in a grading period; however, it is the responsibility of the parent/guardian to be mindful of the importance of being dropped off with ample time to ensure students have time to walk to class prior to the tardy bell, and to ensure timely pick-up from school, which also includes afterschool clubs and Detentions.

-Extremely tardy pick-ups (more than one hour) will result in a Warning/Infraction.
+Tardy pick-ups may result in a Warning/Infraction which includes tardy pick-ups from Detention.
 Repeat offenders will be referred to the Intervention and Appeal Committee for possible removal from the school.